-Given an expression E in negative bias assignment, there might be a subexpression, say E', that has many occurrences in E. If we let F(x) denote the result of replacing every occurrence of E' in E with the variable E', then the expression let E' in E' in E' in E' in which the subformula E' is named and explicitly shared.
+Given an expression E in negative bias assignment, there might be a subexpression, say E', that has many occurrences in E. If we let F(x) denote the result of replacing every occurrence of E' in E with the variable x, then the expression let x = E' in F(x) might be a more appropriate presentation of E in which the subformula E' is named and explicitly shared.
 Such operations are often called common subexpression elimination.
 The positive bias assignment syntax that we have described here is orthogonal to this processing in the sense that the positive bias assignment syntax forces all function applications (not just those that are repeated) to be named while there is no guarantee that naming is not redundant.